HOW TO SUCCESSFULLY OVERCOME A COVID-19 PUBLIC RELATIONS CRISIS

 Making mistakes along the way won’t damage your brand, but failing to handle properly will leave long-term marks.

 Do you have a question regarding your brands messaging and marketing during this time of crisis?
 Have you faced a similar situation recently and are unsure of what to do next?
-Contact Ken directly, or register and submit your question for our LIVE, virtual discussion on April 1st as we discuss how to market in the wake of COVID-19.
+Contact Ken directly.